-Rape case: Group lauds Busola Dakolo for seeking redress in court - Vanguard News
+Rape Case: Group lauds Busola Dakolo for seeking redress in court - Vanguard News

 Fatoyinbo had been interrogated by the police over the rape allegation and was later released on bail.

-“It is a common knowledge that rape victims especially in high profile cases who speak out about their experiences years after the attack often slandered by the public as opportunists making up stories for attention or money.
+“It is a common knowledge that rape victims, especially in high profile cases who speak out about their experiences years after the attack are often slandered by the public as opportunists making up stories for attention or money.

 According to her, Busola Dakolo has taken a bold and unprecedented step by her action.